 Since sleep is the state that our mind experiences, it makes sense to conclude that it is the peaceful state of mind that is really relevant for sleeping naturally.
 This brings us to a question: How to acquire such a peaceful state of mind that would induce a deep, restful sleep?
 There is an intimate connection between our mind and our breathing, which means, our state of mind is directly influenced by our breathing.
-In fact, our breathing links our physical, astral, causal bodies.
+In fact, our breathing links our physical, astral, and causal bodies.

 Empty your bladder before sleeping.
 Lie down to sleep, absolutely still, in the corpse posture.
 Cross your hands on your chest, or stretch them out.
 Stop tossing or turning.
 Your sleep will be disturbed if you move too much.
 Sleep in one posture.
 Do not sleep on the back; sleep on the left side to help easy digestion of food.
 Keep your head towards East.
 Avoid North because of the constant magnetic pull by the North Pole.
 Close your eyes.
 Empty your mind of all thoughts.
 Relax!
 Pray to God.

 The first step is to become aware of your breathing.
 You can feel your incoming breath and outgoing breath.
 In this technique, all you have to do is to add awareness to your natural breathing.
 This can be easily achieved by becoming conscious of it – “I am breathing in, I am breathing out; I know that I am breathing in, I know that I am breathing out.”
 As you inhale, feel the calmness spreading throughout your physical body.
 As you exhale, feel that your worries are flowing out of your physical body.